Search

 Welcome page

 The instance is configured so that Varnish answers on port 80 and 443.
-If you access the instance IP address with a browser you will see a welcome page.
+If you access the instance IP address with a browser, you’ll see a welcome page.
 This requires that you have the ports open.

 Logging into the server

 The default username for the instance is opc.
-With the SSH key you used when creating the instance, you can log into the server with this command.
+Using the SSH key you chose when creating the instance, you can login to the server with this command:

 ssh -i /PATH/TO/SSHKEY root@IPADDRESS